dieharye/evm-volume-bot/README.md

 ## How to make it?

-This it the volume bot that can work on EVM chains
+This is the volume bot that can work on EVM chains

-Since the high transcation fee on ethereum mainnet, people seldom try to such a volume bot.
+Since the high transcation fee on ethereum mainnet, people seldom try such a volume bot.

 As the Ethereum Layer 2 chains appear, it became possible to run bot to significantly increase the volum of the bot.